Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Walker · Why We Sleep

-The exam you can’t finish
+you can’t finish

 You finished school decades ago.
 Your brain doesn’t care.
 It still sends you back to that room — the desk, the paper face-down, the clock — whenever your current life generates the same emotional combination: being measured by a standard you didn’t set, with preparation that may or may not be enough, waiting for a verdict that hasn’t arrived yet.
 Sound familiar?
 That’s not school.
 That’s Tuesday.